andydexter/Shuffler/README.md

 ## Getting Started

+> This app is not working on web at the moment.

 API app credentials are read from `assets/APICredentials.json`.
 Before running the app make sure to create this file in the following format;

 ```json